FreeSlave/desktopfile/README.md

     dub examples/util.d open /usr/share/desktop-base/debian-homepage.desktop

-Looks up the .desktop file type and executes it if it's an application or opens a link if it's a link.
+Look up the .desktop file type and executes it if it's an application or opens a link if it's a link.

     dub examples/util.d start /path/to/file.desktop